Owl81001/Truly-Optimized/README.md

 **Quick Updates**

-Truly Optimised will always be up to date with the current Minecraft version!
+Truly Optimized will always be up to date with the current Minecraft version!

 **Quality Of Life**